SimpleLance/SimpleLance/README.md

 Development is ongoing and updates will be released as regular as possible.

 If you have a feature you would like to see added, please create an issue or PR

+##Installation

+To install SimpleLance:

+- Clone the repo to your web server to its own subdomain
+- Import the included simplelance.sql file to a new MySQL database
+- Update details in includes/config.php
+- Run 'composer install' to install dependencies

+That's it, SimpleLance is now up and running, ready to help you run your freelance business.